Erin-Weiss/Erin-Weiss/README.md

 ### [Demolition Neighbor Notification](https://github.com/Erin-Weiss/stl-demo-notify) — Geospatial Tool ([Live App](https://stl-demo-notify.streamlit.app/))

-Turns a contractor's demolition site list into a complete neighbor notification package.
+Turns a client's demolition site list into a complete neighbor notification package.
 Searches 126,958 St. Louis parcels against 500 ft buffers measured from each site's boundary, returning 1,636 addresses across a 30-site project and flagging 134 parcels whose assessor records contradict themselves for field verification.
+The map file works with no internet connection and also publishes to a live link with a scannable code printed onto the crew checklists.
 Ships as both a Streamlit app and a CLI running the identical pipeline.

-`Python` · `GeoPandas` · `Folium` · `Streamlit` · `GeoParquet` · `pytest` · `ruff`
+`Python` · `GeoPandas` · `Shapely` · `Folium` · `Streamlit` · `GeoParquet` · `Netlify` · `pytest` · `ruff`

 ### [Reinforcement Learning](https://github.com/Erin-Weiss/reinforcement-learning) — Agent Optimization